Wologman/Python_Notes/Efficient Python Principles.md

 - If the implementation is easy to explain, it may be a good idea.
 - Namespaces are one honking great idea -- let's do more of those!

-*Flat is better than nested* is something I can pobably work on.
-Use comprehensions, unpack iterators when I need, broadcast numpy arrays, use numpy over lists.
+*Flat is better than nested* is something I can probably work on.
+Use comprehensions, unpack iterators when I need, broadcast NumPy arrays, use NumPy over lists.

-## Python Builtins
+## Python Built-ins

 Using these is a good idea when possible as they are highly optimised